NEW - Speedy's Study Space

 KAOS 89.3FM Community Radio continues to produce great programming thanks to a co-curricular partnership with faculty.
 Students interested in learning more should contact General Manager Jon Hamilton.
 Look for new, paid student internships with credit bearing opportunities this Fall!

 The Café will continue to be on hiatus for Spring and Summer while the academic program focuses on new opportunities to serve food to the campus community.
 Interested in building a part of the Eggplant’s future?
 Enroll in the academic program!
 More information is available in the Academic Catalog.

 This pre-orientation program is now completely virtual, has no program fee, and is available to all the Evergreen Community.
 Join ESCEI September 21-25 for great virtual programs.

-The CAB is closed this Fall.
+The CAB is closed this Spring.
 If you need access to a cubicle or office space to retrieve items, please contact us to schedule an appointment and discuss COVID-19 safety protocols.
 Please do not show up at the CAB without first talking with a staff member.